Mountain High School (Mountain, Wisconsin)

-Mountain High School (formerly Mountain School) is a high school in Mountain, Oconto County, Wisconsin.
-It is listed on the National Register of Historic Places as Mountain School in 2000.
+Mountain High School (formerly Mountain School) was a high school in Mountain, Oconto County, Wisconsin.
+It was listed on the National Register of Historic Places as Mountain School in 2000.
 It has also been known as Mountain Union Free High School and as State Graded School.

 A three-story red brick high school built in 1905 at 14330 Highway W West, it was built in three phases, in 1905, 1914, and 1961.
 It served elementary school students until 2003.